mandarini/shop-start/tutorial/Step05.md

 there too.

+## Connect it to the project you created in the Firebase console

+### Copying the configuration settings

+Remember in [Step02](Step02.md) how we connected our Firebase project from the console to our Angular application?
+Copy the Firebase configuration for your project from the [Firebase console](console.firebase.google.com), as described in Step02, and paste it in the `environment.ts` and `environment.prod.ts` files.

+### Connecting our app to our project using the CLI

+Now, connect your app with the project in the Firebase console, using the CLI.
+Follow the steps on [Step04](Step04.md), but make sure you do not overwrite the files for functions.
+We'll do it together now, so that you can see.
+You do not want to overwrite these, since I have already created for you the things we will be working on.

+## Serve it

 Now, go back to the root of your project.
 Serve it and go to [localhost:4200](http://localhost:4200) so that we can see what's wrong with it!

 ```